 I offer a complimentary one-hour service by phone to prepare for your child's ARD meeting.
 After this initial consultation, I follow up with the family to recommend an appropriate service for their needs and how to receive the services the student needs at school and possibly at home.

 I am available on an hourly basis to help guide families through the ARD/IEP process from facilitating IEP implementation, BIP modifications, assist with CPI development, as well as added accommodations for students who have a 504 Plan.
 I also help in areas of transition planning, modifications of environmental factors, private schools implementing a 504 Plan, as well as support at home.
 I offer support via email, text message, video conferencing, and by phone to all 50 states.
-I travel throughout the Dallas/Fort Worth metroplex, so if you need to meet in person, my drive time is calculated into my hourly fee.
+I do not travel to IEP/ARD meetings, but offer my services via Zoom and other web-based platforms, due to the current pandemic.

 I offer a complete service that includes reviewing your student's educational records to help your student at school, as well as at home.
 I can help support your student's goals laid out by your school district, offer advice for realistic goals, objectives, modifications, and accommodations that pertain to your child's education, as well as advise families on how to advocate for their child in the pubic school setting.
 I am a special needs advocate and not an attorney.
 Therefore, I cannot give you legal advice about your child’s rights, prepare legal complaints and papers, represent you as legal counsel in a lawsuit in state or federal court.
 In addition, I cannot evaluate or diagnose your child, as I am not a diagnostician or speech therapist.

 I understand that each student's situation and needs are unique to them.
-Tell me more about what you're looking for, and I will get back to you as soon as possible.
-My work hours are flexible.
-Please click the "Get In Touch" button below to send me a note, and I will get back to you as soon as possible.
+Tell me more about what you're looking for, and I will get back to you as soon as time permits.

 *As a Special Needs Advocate, I cannot give you legal advice about your child’s rights, prepare legal complaints and papers, or represent you as legal counsel in a lawsuit in state or federal court.
 In addition, I cannot evaluate or diagnose your child, as I am not a diagnostician or speech therapist.